 - Klaatu – around the universe in eighty days

 - Agitation Free – you will play for us today

 - Magma – de futura

-It’s been almost half a century since the Jimi Hendrix Experience dropped its debut album onto the world, but words still fail.
+It’s been half a century since the Jimi Hendrix Experience dropped its debut album onto the world, but words still fail.
 Yet you gotta try anyway, so call Manic Depression pure truth in advertising.
 Even if it was sung in Gaelic, you’d know it was about the world just not being quick enough for the man’s psychedelic soul.
 Or perhaps the other way around.